 Representatives from McKenzie and Billings Counties were consulted and provided input on the alternatives during development of this plan.
-Additional opportunities for comment was afforded to representatives of McKenzie and Billings Counties during public review.
+Additional opportunities for comment will be afforded to representatives of McKenzie and Billings Counties during public review.

-TRIBAL CONSULTATION
+TRIBAL CONSULTATIONS

-The appropriate level of Tribal government has been consulted during development of this plan/EIS.
-Representatives from the following Tribes were consulted:
+The appropriate level of Tribal government has been consulted during development of this plan and EIS.
+Representatives from the following Tribes were consulted during development of this plan: